rubenandrebarreiro/coding-and-compiling-hello-world-in-many-ways/README.md

 | 46 | Zig                                        | zig                    |

 #### Note:
-> If you're intested in collaborate in this project, don't hesitate to contact me!
+> If you're interested in collaborate in this project, don't hesitate to contact me!